 I was very worried about these shells because they look... complicated.
 So I ended up chopping up the shells and scooping out the filling.
 Interestingly, both my kids tried both the shells and the filling, they just didn’t want them together!
 But I didn’t have to make a second dinner, so I call that a win!

-- 2 cups yellow squash, chopped (from about two small squash)
+2 cups yellow squash, chopped (from about 2 small squash)

 DAD ADD: Prosciutto Crispies